olisamma/olisamma/README.md

 - 👋 Hi, I’m Olisa
 - 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Data Analysis tools such as Excel, Python, SQL and Tableau
+- 🌱 I’m currently learning and improving my knowledge of Data Analysis tools such as Excel, Python, SQL, Power BI and Tableau
 - 💞️ I’m looking to collaborate on analysis projects to increase my knowledge and grow my portfolio
 - 📫 How to reach me through my email olisamma123@gmail.com